ACOR was established by the

 Does it cost to participate in ACOR?

-Current participation for a site is fee‐free for the first 12 months.
+Participation in the Cardiac Procedures Registry for a site is fee-free for the first 12 months.
 Should any fees be incurred after the first 12 months this will be determined in consultation with participants.
+Participation in the TAVI Registry requires hospitals to pay a registration fee.

 What are the methods of data collection?